 Some internet providers do put a “cap” or limit how much data you can use or download per month.
 However, this can be quite an inconvenience, especially if you’re frequent streamer on Netflix, YouTube, and other video services.

 Finally, it’s always important to consider the provider’s experience and reputation on the market, especially when it comes to customer service.
 Other than this, it’s all about what you need, what you can afford, and the overall internet experience you’re looking for.
-With the above few tips in mind, choosing a reliable internet provider that suits your needs can be a breeze.
+With the above few tips in mind, choosing a reliable internet provider that suits your needs can be a breeze when you’ve got instant access to online resources that compare home internet services for you without lifting a finger.